codeforamerica/wp-splost/README.md

 Link your spreadsheet to your Wordpress by opening your spreadsheet, clicking File > Publish to the Web and setting the window like so:
 ![spreadsheet publish settings](https://github.com/codeforamerica/wp-splost/raw/master/readme-imgs/publish-spreadsheet.png)

-When it generates the URL in the bottom text box, you'll copy that URL and paste it into the URL variable at the top of sheetsee.js.
+When it generates the URL in the bottom text box, you'll copy that URL and paste it into the URL variable at the top of `sheetsee.js`.
 ![set spreadsheet url](https://github.com/codeforamerica/wp-splost/raw/master/readme-imgs/sheetsee-url.png)

 ## Sheetsee.js
-Sheetsee.js contains most of the javascript that filters the spreadsheet data and generates the charts, maps and tables.
+`Sheetsee.js` contains most of the javascript that filters the spreadsheet data and generates the charts, maps and tables.
 It is used on each of the project and overview templates.
 It may do more or less than you'll need for your budget.
-You'll want to have someone who is famailiar with Javascript go through it, take out parts you don't need and possibly create more to suit your custom needs.
+You'll want to have someone who is famailiar with Javascript go through it, take out parts you don't need and possibly create more to suit your unique needs.

 Once your spreadsheet is linked to your Wordpress instance you're ready to start setting up the pages.